Free Fishing Licences for MNA Harvesters through Alberta RELM

-Good News!
-Our Harvesting Team has been working with Alberta Environment and Parks (AEP) to better serve our harvesters.
-We can now process and update Alberta ReLM accounts of our approved MNA harvesters!
+Our Harvesting Team works with Alberta Environment and Parks (AEP) to better serve our harvesters.
+We can process and update Alberta RELM accounts of our approved MNA harvesters!

 Our informative brochure contains harvesting details and answers to questions like “who can or how can I apply?” or “when and where can I harvest?”
 Feel free to read it now, or download it and save it for later.

 MNA Harvesting Coordinator and harvesting expert Craig Letendre was on the Keeping it Riel podcast sharing stories about his life and expertise.